Get Answers to SynergenX’s Most Frequently Asked Questions

 Can I do my own injections?

 If you’re a woman getting hormone replacement therapy, you won’t get injections, as women do much better with hormone creams and pellets, in our experience.
-If you’re a man, injections are likely to be your method of testosterone delivery.
-But we do not provide at-home injections.
-We cannot ensure the safety and efficacy of treatment unless the injections are administered by one of our experienced medical professionals.
-Testosterone injections need to be deep and intramuscular, and they are best performed by pros to ensure they’re done right and to avoid potential problems.
+If you’re a man, injections are likely to be your method of testosterone delivery and are currently being administered in our centers.

 MEN’S HORMONE REPLACEMENT